-SOLID

-ADD

-SUB

-MOD

-DARKEN

-LIGHTEN

-SCREEN

-DODGE

-BURN

-DIFFERENCE

-EXCLUSION

-AVERAGE SCALE

-BLENDADD

-BLENDMOD
+SOLID ADD SUB MOD DIV DARKEN LIGHTEN SCREEN DODGE BURN DIFFERENCE EXCLUSION AVERAGE SCALE BLENDADD BLENDMOD mask file: every image is drawn using the transparency layer of the png file indicated as a parameter

 IMAGEFILTER=LANCZOS

 IMAGELIMIT

 This directive fills four variables with the values of the coordinates that delimit an image, specifying a background color, optionally with a threshold (zero for detecting every color different from the background, 100 for a difference between total white and total black).
 You can use these variables in other commands.